tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Bug fix:** Fix the issue that the validation settings of `Admin area` and `Admin ajax/post` were influential with each other.
 Now each of those works individually.
+* **Bug fix:** "Site Stats" of Jetpack is now shown on the admin bar which issue was reported on [support forum](https://wordpress.org/support/topic/admin-area-prevent-zero-day-exploit-incompatible-with-jetpack-site-stats-in-a "WordPress › Support » Admin area - Prevent zero-day exploit: Incompatible with Jetpack Site Stats in A").
 * **Improvement:** Hide checking the existence of log db behind the symbol `IP_GEO_BLOCK_DEBUG` to reduce 1 query on admin screen.
 * **Improvement:** Add alternative functions of BCMath extension to avoid